Islamic funeral

+Islamic funerals (جنازة) follow fairly specific rites, though they are subject to regional interpretation and variation in custom.
+In all cases, however, sharia (Islamic religious law) calls for burial of the body as soon as possible.
+The deceased is first bathed and shrouded with simple white cloth.
+Then a funeral prayer, Salat al-jinazah, is performed.
+Cremation of the body is strictly forbidden in Islam and the body is buried without a casket and the head faces Mecca.
+Mourning for the deceased is observed for three days except for the widow who mourns for 4 months and 10 days.

-Bathing the body
+Preparing the body

+Initial prayer

+Upon news of the deceased, it is common that a prayer is recited from the Quran, Chapter 2, verse 156 - "Indeed, we belong to Allah, and indeed, to Him we return."

+Bathing

-The corpse is washed (ghusl, bathed), with the purpose to physically cleanse the deceased.
+The corpse is washed (ghusl, bathed) by family members or individuals of the same gender of the deceased.
 The exact manner, method, style and accessories used for bathing the corpse may vary by locale and temporal position, except that it is to be done with heated water.
-Bathing the dead body is an essential ritual of the Sunnah of the Islamic prophet Muhammad, and therefore a part of the Islamic sharia.
-This should occur as soon as possible after death, preferably within hours.
+Bathing the dead body is an essential ritual of the Sunnah of the Islamic prophet Muhammad symbolizing physical and spiritual purification.

 Orthodox practice is to wash the body an odd number of times (at least once) with a cloth covering its awrah (parts of the body that should be hidden according to sharia).

-The "washers" are commonly adult members of the immediate family, who are of the same gender as the deceased.
-In cases of violent deaths or accidents, where the deceased has suffered trauma or mutilation, morgue facilities mend the body and wrap it in a shroud to minimise fluid leakage prior to surrendering it to mourners for washing.